mattjliu/Russell-Worstbrook/README.md

 # Russell-Worstbrook
-Russell Worstbook is a web app built with [Flask](http://flask.palletsprojects.com/en/1.1.x/), [Twilio](https://www.twilio.com/docs/sms) and [nba_api](https://github.com/swar/nba_api) that notifies you via sms of bad boxscore stats for any given nba player after each game.
+Russell Worstbook is an application built with [Flask](http://flask.palletsprojects.com/en/1.1.x/), [Twilio](https://www.twilio.com/docs/sms) and [nba_api](https://github.com/swar/nba_api) that notifies you via sms of bad boxscore stats for any given nba player after each game.

 # Setup and Installation